When is The Personal History of David Copperfield released in cinemas? Who’s in the cast and is there a trailer?

 David Copperfield will get a fresh lease of life this Autumn as the literary character is be brought back to our screens in a new film adaptation of the classic Charles Dickens novel.

-But who will appear in the film, and when can we expect to see it?
+But who will appear in the film, one of the biggest movies of 2020 and when can we expect to see it?

 When is the release date for The Personal History of David Copperfield?

 The Personal History of David Copperfield is released in UK cinemas 24th January 2020.